-"Sexual harassment" means conduct that is:
+"Sex-based" means conduct that is:

-- 1. Of a sexual nature, including, but not limited to: - a.
-Sexual advances; - b.
-Requests for sexual favors; - c.
-Sexual violence; or - d.
-Other personally offensive verbal, visual, or physical conduct of a sexual nature; - 2.
-Unwelcome; and - 3. denies or limits a student's ability to participate in or benefit from any of the District's educational programs or activities through any or all of the following methods: - a.
-Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's education; - b.
-Submission to, or rejection of, such conduct by an individual is used as the basis for academic decisions affecting that individual; and/or - c.
+- Of a sexual nature, including, but not limited to:

+- a.
+Sexual advances;

+- b.
+Requests for sexual favors;

+c.
+Sexual violence; or

+Other personally offensive verbal, visual, or physical conduct of a sexual nature;

+d.
+C 2.
+Unwelcome; and

+3. Is subjectively and objectively offensive and so severe, or persuasive that it denies or limits a student's ability to participate in or benefit from any of the District's educational programs or activities through any or all of the following methods:

+a.
+Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's education;

+b.
+Submission to, or rejection of, such conduct by an individual is used as the basis for academic decisions affecting that individual; and/or c.
 Such conduct has the purpose or effect of substantially interfering with an individual's academic performance or creates an intimidating, hostile, or offensive academic environment.

-The terms "intimidating," "hostile," and "offensive" include conduct of a sexual nature that has the effect of humiliation or embarrassment and is sufficiently severe, persistent, or pervasive that it limits the student's ability to participate in, or benefit from, an educational program or activity.
+The terms "intimidating," "hostile," and "offensive" include conduct of a sex-based nature that has the effect of humiliation or embarrassment and is sufficiently severe, persistent, or pervasive that it limits the student's ability to participate in, or benefit from, an educational program or activity.

-Within the educational environment, sexual harassment is prohibited between any of the following: students; employees and students; and non-employees and students.
+Within the educational environment, sex-based harassment is prohibited between any of the following: students; employees and students; and non-employees and students.

-Actionable sexual harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
-What is, or is not, sexual harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex(es) of the individuals involved.
-Depending upon such circumstances, examples of sexual harassment include, but are not limited to:
+Actionable sex-based harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
+What is, or is not, sex-based harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex(es) of the individuals involved.
+Depending upon such circumstances, examples of sex-based harassment include, but are not limited to:

-- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching; - · Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - · Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - · Discussions of sexual experiences; - Rating other students as to sexual activity or performance; - · Circulating or showing emails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the student self-identifies as homosexual or transgender.
+- Making sexual propositions or pressuring for sexual activities; - · Unwelcome touching; - Writing graffiti of a sexual nature; - · Displaying or distributing sexually explicit drawings, pictures, or written materials; - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - · Discussions of sexual experiences; - Rating other students as to sexual activity or performance; - Circulating or showing emails or Web sites of a sexual nature; - Treatment based on an individual's pregnancy or pregnancy related conditions; - · Intimidation by words, actions, insults, or name calling; and

+• Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the student self-identifies as homosexual or transgender.

-Students who believe they have been subjected to sexual harassment, or the parent/legal guardian/other responsible adult of a student who believes their student has been subjected to sexual harassment, are encouraged to file a complaint by contacting a counselor, teacher, Title IX coordinator, or administrator who will provide assistance on the complaint process.
-Under no circumstances shall a student be required to first report allegations of sexual harassment to a school contact person if that person is the individual who is accused of the harassment.
+Students who believe they have been subjected to sex-based harassment, or the parent/legal guardian/other responsible adult of a student who believes their student has been subjected to sex-based harassment, are encouraged to file a complaint by contacting a counselor, teacher, Title IX coordinator, or administrator who will provide assistance on the complaint process.
+Under no circumstances shall a student be required to first report allegations of sex-based harassment to a school contact person if that person is the individual who is accused of the harassment.